-7 It would have been better with a mulch - which is now clear in hindsight.
+It would have been better with a mulch - which is now clear in hindsight.
 Put your thoughts in words, it's useful.

-8 I'm not aware of any official C&S terminology for this phenomenon, but in plant tissue culture, a similar phenomenon is called hyperhydricity (previously known as vitrification.)
-Check it out on the Internet.
+I'm not aware of any official C&S terminology for this phenomenon, but in plant tissue culture, a similar phenomenon is called hyperhydricity (previously known as vitrification.)
+This is covered in the next chapter.